-This admissions test is taken for some Oxford and Cambridge courses.
+This admissions test is taken for some Oxford courses.

-The TSA forms a key part of the admissions process for many courses at Oxford, and some at Cambridge.
+The TSA forms a key part of the admissions process for many courses at Oxford.
 It is a challenge.
 But it doesn’t need to be daunting.
 With a bit of preparation, you can familiarise yourself with the TSA and get ready for the exam - and maybe even improve your thinking skills a bit in the process!

 Here are some general resources related to the Thinking Skills Assessment (TSA).
 Use this page as a hub to branch off and use other resources!